LOS ANGELES COUNTY

 Dockweiler State Beach has 3.7 miles of ocean frontage and 288 acres of beach.
 Amenities include restrooms, showers, picnic facilities, fire rings, and volleyball nets.

-The bicycle path is readily accessible, which many visitors use for roller-blading, jogging, and of course, bicycling.
+The Marvin Braude Bike Trail, also known as the beach bike path, is readily accessible, which many visitors use for roller-blading, jogging, and of course, bicycling.

 Jetties at the north end of the beach provide ideal fishing opportunities.
 Shore fishing is also popular.